 The village of Newnham is very attractive.
 You can enjoy walking around the village admiring its attractive Georgian properties along the High Street.
-There is a choice of several good pubs restaurants and. cafés.
 The village is about 8 miles from the city of Gloucester and there are numerous walks and tourist attractions within easy travelling distance of the village.
-We are able to offer transport to and from local bus and train stations.
 We are only 13 miles from the M5 and 23 miles from the M4.
 We are within striking distance of the Cotswolds, Bristol and Cardiff.

 Newnham is delightfully located on the banks of the River Severn.
-The village has a tree-lined main street reminding you of the imminent surroundings of woodlands, with may listed buildings.
+The village has a tree-lined main street reminding you of the imminent surroundings of woodlands, with many Listed buildings.
 In the centre, you will see the prominent clock tower.
-You will find delightful shops, selling local crafts, antiques, books, porcelain and pottery, village stores, Post Office, library, Ale Bar and Indian restaurant and take-away.
+You will also find the village stores, Post Office, library, pharmacy, a pub and an Ale Bar.

 The church stands on high ground and if you venture up to it, you can see the horseshoe bend of the Severn.
 Unfortunately the church was partially destroyed by fire in 1881 but later in the year, it was rebuilt and re-opened for worship.